Annapolis and Elk Ridge Railroad: Annapolis and Elk Ridge Railroad

+Independent railroad

 Origins

-In 1835, the Baltimore and Ohio Railroad (B&O) opened its Washington Branch, connecting its main line just outside Baltimore to Washington, DC.
-In 1836, the Maryland General Assembly voted to sponsor construction of a rail line to service the state capital in Annapolis.
-On March 21, 1837, a charter was granted to the Annapolis and Elk Ridge Railroad.
-As originally planned, instead of proceeding directly to Washington or Baltimore, the line was to start at Elkridge Landing in the western part of Anne Arundel County, now modern day eastern Howard County.
-There it could connect not only with the B&O but also with ships on the Patapsco River.
+In 1835, the Baltimore and Ohio Railroad (B&O) opened its Washington Branch, connecting its main line just outside Baltimore to Washington, D.C.
+In 1836, the Maryland General Assembly voted to sponsor construction of a rail line to serve the state capital in Annapolis; on March 21, 1837, a charter was granted to the Annapolis and Elk Ridge Railroad for that purpose.

+Initial plans called for the line to begin at Elkridge Landing—in what was then western Anne Arundel County and is today eastern Howard County—so the line would connect not only with the B&O but also with the Patapsco River port.
 Instead, the line started at a point named Annapolis Junction near Savage Factory, near milestone 18 on the Washington Branch.